A simplified electro-chemical lithium-ion battery model applicable for in situ monitoring and online control: Introduction

-Hybrid approaches treat some part of the model with numerical methods while the remained part with analytical methods, e.g., applying Pad\'{e} approximation for solid-phase and finite-difference for solution-phase~\cite{li_electrochemical_2020,Subramanian_2009}.
+Hybrid approaches treat some part of the model with numerical methods and the remaining part with analytical methods, e.g., applying the Pad\'{e} approximation for solid-phase and finite-difference for the solution phase~\cite{li_electrochemical_2020,Subramanian_2009}.

-After reviewing aforementioned research and attempting several high-cited models, some problems emerge to be solved.
-First, for solution-phase \ce{Li^+} concentrations, existing works mainly focused on the spatial distribution.
-Under the view of developing a control-oriented model, time variations modeling and discrete-time state-space realization need consummation.
-Second, for solid-phase \ce{Li^+} concentrations, we find that the simplified state-space representations obtained by Pad\'{e} approximation, response or time-series optimization, or xRA, coupled with non-uniform reaction rate model, are likely to suffer from oscillations.
-Developing an accurate but robust method is necessary for practical usage.
-Third, for the reaction rate distribution, polynomial approximations used by existing models are based on intuitive assumptions and not adaptive to various scenarios.
-As the key to in-situ monitoring, degradation prediction and lumped-states estimation (SOC, SOP, SOH)~\cite{allam_online_2020}, a rigorous mathematical formula is in sought.
-Forth, for the whole cell, a model considering coupled electrical, chemical, physical, and thermal dynamics along with varying parameters sensitive to the concentration or temperature, and a framework covering the full cycle of simulation, including the initialization, stabilization, and closed-loop correction, are in need for real-world applications.
+Upon reviewing the aforementioned research and attempting several highly cited models, some problems emerge to be solved.
+First, for solution-phase \ce{Li^+} concentrations, previous works mainly focused on the spatial distribution.
+To develop a control-oriented model, time trajectory modelling and discrete-time state-space realization require consumption.
+Second, for solid-phase \ce{Li^+} concentrations, we find that the simplified state-space representations obtained by the Pad\'{e} approximation, response or time-series optimization, or xRA are likely to suffer from oscillations.
+Developing an accurate and stable method is necessary for practical usage.
+Third, for the reaction rate distribution, polynomial approximations used by existing models are based on intuitive assumptions and are not adaptive to various scenarios.
+As the key to in situ monitoring, degradation prediction and lumped-state estimation (SOC, SOP, SOH)~\cite{allam_online_2020}, a rigorous mathematical formula is sought.
+Fourth, for the whole cell, a model considering coupled electrical, chemical, physical, and thermal dynamics along with time-variant parameters and a full cycle simulation framework containing the initialization process, stabilization method, and closed-loop correction scheme are desired for real-world applications.